jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 **How to copy mailbox UUID**

-To copy the mailbox UUID click on the copying icon.
+To copy the mailbox UUID click the copy icon.
 After successful copying the notification message will be shown at the right corener of the page.

 .. image:: pic_mailboxes/mailboxesCopyingUuid.png
    :width: 600